RMLio/RMLStreamer/README.md

 ```
 The RML Mapping above can be executed as follows:

 The input and output in the RML Framework are both TCP clients when streaming.
 Before running stream mappings the input and output sockets must be opened by an application.
-For example:
+For testing purposes the following commands can be used:
  ```
  nc -lk 5005 # This will be the input socket nc -lk 9000 # This will be the output socket